 Firstly, it is determined which plot of land is considered a plot of land functionally necessary for the residential house according to the territorial plan of the plot of land functionally necessary for the residential house.
 The ownership rights of the landowner of the (attached) plot of land functionally necessary for the residential house are verified in the land register.
-The compulsory land lease contract is concluded only with the landowner or their authorized representative.

 Upon agreement of the parties, it is possible to change the area and borders of the plot of land subject to leasing and/or maintenance.
 However, this agreement does not change the plot of land (and its borders) functionally necessary for the residential house.

 Until 30 June 2015, the functionally necessary plot of land could be amended by the Riga Municipality Residential House Privatisation Commission or the court’s ruling.

 On 1 July 2015, amendments to the Law on Privatisation of State and Local Government Residential Houses (hereafter – Privatisation Law) entered into force.
 According to the Law, the owner of a plot of land or the community of apartment owners have the right of initiative for an inspection of a functionally necessary plot of land by the municipality or Riga Municipality Residential House Privatisation Commission (Sections 85 and 86) which may result in change of the borders and area of the plot of land functionally necessary for a residential house.